Pilau (Spiced Rice)

 Ingredients

-- 2 tbsp palm oil or vegetable oil
+- 🫒 2 tbsp red palm oil (for authentic color & flavor) or vegetable oil

 About us